You don’t need to have it all figured out to begin.

 Meet Joshua

-Joshua is a counsellor who works alongside people as they navigate the complexities and uncertainties of life.
-His work is grounded in a humanistic perspective, guided by the belief that meaningful change begins when people are supported to reconnect with their own strengths, understanding, and capacity for growth.
+Joshua is a counsellor who works alongside people as they navigate the complexity, uncertainty, and emotional weight of life.
+His work is grounded in a humanistic perspective and guided by a simple belief: meaningful change happens when people feel understood, respected, and supported to reconnect with their own strengths and sense of agency, to act in ways that align with what matters to them.

 Modalities Used